Difference Between Two Population Means

-A timeline is a physical illustration of the amounts and timing of cash flows associated with an investment project.
-The standard annuity formula or the BAII Plus Pro calculator can be used for regular cashflows of equal amounts.
-However, a timeline is preferred for irregular, unequal, or both cashflows.
+A timeline is a physical illustration of the amounts and timing of cashflows associated with an investment project.
+For cashflows that are regular and of equal amounts, the standard annuity formula or the financial calculator can be used.
+However, for cashflows that are irregular, unequal, or both, a timeline is preferred.

 Remember that the general formula that relates the present value and the future value of an investment is given by: